 Do a Good Deed

 Doing something good to make someone else happy is actually a win-win situation.
 Chances are you will end up feeling better for it too.
 According to Psychology Today, there’s a “direct correlation with overall well-being and giving out time, money or other resources to a cause.”
 This doesn’t have to mean investing lots of time and money.
 Why not help someone close to home?
 If someone could do with a helping hand, be that person.
-Want to go above and beyond beating the Monday Blues?
-Engrain a sense of fulfillment and happiness in your schedule by volunteering.
+Want to go above and beyond beating the Monday blues?
+Engrain a sense of fulfilment and happiness in your schedule by volunteering.
 It’s a great way to help others, especially if you choose wisely.
 Do something your passionate about, or a cause close to home to make it all the more beneficial.

 Dress to Impress